SaucySoliton/P1V/readme.md

 Single ROM file
 Parameterize RAM and ROM size

+Note about pre-loaded RAM: The RAM contents are likely not reset by inp_resn.
+It is assumed that the simulator is reset once at the start.
+Repeated resets may have result in unexpected behavior.

-Note: Booter seems to load 32kB from EEPROM, overwriting data if hub<32kB
+Note about RAM options: The original booter seems to load 32kB from EEPROM, overwriting data if hub<32kB

 P8X32A Emulation on FPGA Boards
 -------------------------------